queercat/Autodoc-Generator/README.md

 $ git clone https://github.com/nicolsek/Autodoc-Generator.git
 $ npm install
 ```
 > Now autodoc-gen is ready to be used!
-(Just like me in all of my relationships ;'( )

 ## Usage